Medically reviewed by Drugs.com. Last updated on Oct 24, 2022.

 Human pharmacokinetics information is not available for the intact or degassed lipid microspheres.
-The pharmacokinetics of octafluoropropane gas (OFP) were evaluated in healthy subjects (n=8) after the IV administration of activated Definity® at a 50 µL/kg dose.
+The pharmacokinetics of octafluoropropane gas (OFP) was evaluated in healthy subjects (n=8) after the IV administration of activated Definity® at a 50 microL/kg dose.

 OFP gas binding to plasma proteins or partitioning into blood cells has not been studied.
 However, OFP protein binding is expected to be minimal due to its low partition coefficient into whole blood.

 OFP is a stable gas that is not metabolized.
 The phospholipid components of the microspheres are thought to be metabolized to free fatty acids.